Monique Adolphe

-Monique Adolphe (23 July 1932, Paris – 27 June 2022, Paris, France) is a French scientist and researcher into the field of cell biology.
+Monique Adolphe (23 July 1932 – 27 June 2022) was a French scientist and researcher into the field of cell biology.
 She was one of the pioneers of cell culture in vitro and its applications in alternatives to animal testing.
 She is an Officier de la Légion d'honneur and has received several other important decorations and distinctions (see below).

 Biography

+Monique Adolphe was born in Paris on 23 July 1932.
 After her pharmacological internship at the Hôtel-Dieu de Paris under Jean Cheymol's supervision in the 1950s, Monique Adolphe orientated, in 1960, her researches in the field of cell culture.
 With Paul Lechat she was an ardent advocate of alternative methods to animal testing by promoting the use of in vitro techniques, while recognising the limits of these methods.

 Much of her research career has been devoted to the study of cartilage and chondrocyte biology.
 As Research Director of the Laboratory of Cellular Pharmacology of the École pratique des hautes études until 1997, she trained dozens of young scientists in cell culture methods.
 In 1986 she founded the Société de pharmaco-toxicologie cellulaire ("Society of Cellular Pharmaco-Toxicology") (SPTC).

-From 1990 to 1994 she was president of the École pratique des hautes études.
+From 1990 to 1994, she was president of the École pratique des hautes études.
 On 7 January 2009 she became Chair of the Académie Nationale de Pharmacie ("National Academy of Pharmacy") for one year—the first woman to hold this position since the Academy was created in 1803.

+Adolphe died in Paris on 27 June 2022, at the age of 89.